Carbon Capture and Storage (Sequestration)

 Study evaluates prospects for boosting carbon sequestration from the atmosphere by modifying natural biological processes and deploying novel food and fuel crops

-What about Biochar?
+What about Biochar for sequestration?

 Making biochar is essentially an inverse coal process - humans make a coal-like material and store it in the ground, thus sequestering CO2.

 Biochar is charcoal created by pyrolysis of biomass, and differs from charcoal only in the sense that its primary use is not for fuel, but for biosequestration or atmospheric carbon capture and storage.
 Charcoal is a stable solid rich in carbon content, and thus, can be used to lock carbon in the soil.
 Biochar is of increasing interest because of concerns about climate change caused by emissions of carbon dioxide (CO2) and other greenhouse gases (GHG).
 See Wikipedia and Biochar.org for more information.

 HERE is a paper making the case for growing hemp to pull carbon dioxide from the atmosphere, thus helping to mitigate global warming and climate change (Industrial Hemp Association of Queensland Inc).

 Another general method of carbon sequestration is carbon dioxide capture from the air, with subsequent storage.
 The novel part is the capture, with storage issues as above.
 HERE is the Wikipedia article on carbon dioxide air capture, which reads in part:

 Carbon dioxide removal (CDR) or Carbon dioxide air capture... removes carbon dioxide from ambient air by carbon dioxide scrubbing.
 It is a different approach to removing CO2 from the stack emissions of large point sources, such as fossil fuel fired power stations...
 CDR methods are notably supported by IPCC chief Rajendra Pachauri, see HERE...